 For some people, the weeks between Thanksgiving and New Year's Day are more than enough time to celebrate the holidays.
 But the people living near these locations may feel differently.
-From Alaska to Tennessee, here are seven towns where Yule is a 365-day affair.
+From Alaska to Tennessee, here are six towns where Yule is a 365-day affair.

 You wouldn’t be faulted for mistaking this 2200-person town for Santa’s home-base.
-While it’s closer to Fairbanks, Alaska than the true North Pole, it does feature several festive landmarks such as Santa Claus Lane, Kris Kringle Drive, and an expansive Santa Claus house that’s open year-round.
-In 2015 residents even elected a local man named Santa Claus to preside over the town as mayor.
+While it’s closer to Fairbanks, Alaska, than the true North Pole, it does feature several festive landmarks such as Santa Claus Lane, Kris Kringle Drive, and an expansive Santa Claus house that’s open year-round.
+In 2015, residents even elected a local man named Santa Claus to preside over the town as mayor.
 Settled in 1944, North Pole has a development company to thank for its quirky address.
 The hope was that a toy company would be enticed to move there so they could market their toys as being “made in the North Pole.”
 That never came to fruition, but the town has embraced their jolly title nonetheless.
 Things get especially exciting around December, when they celebrate with an ice sculpture contest and an annual winter festival.
 It’s also the time of year when the town receives hundreds of thousands of letters addressed to “Santa Claus, North Pole, Alaska.”
 A team of volunteers works each season to ensure every letter is answered.

 There’s no need to journey north of the Arctic Circle to learn what it takes to be Kris Kringle.
 The most prestigious Santa Claus academy on earth can be found in Midland, Michigan.
 Since 1934, the Charles W. Howard Santa Claus School has been attracting rotund, rosy-cheeked gentlemen to the Midwestern town.
 It’s there that they’re taught reindeer handling 101, how to dress like St. Nick, and the history of the legendary character.
 Once the holiday season rolls around, the newly trained Santas disperse to malls across the country—or if they decide to stick around, they can march in Midland’s annual Santa Parade.